wp-plugins/cleanup-text/readme.txt

 Call the function with TRUE as the second argument.
 E.g. `<?php $clean_text = cleanup_text( $text_to_clean, TRUE) ;  ?>`

+**Can I use cleanup_text for web pages?**
+Yes, you could use cleanup_text to clean text that will be displayed on a web page, but the results will probably not be what you want because cleanup_text uses "\n" for new lines, and web pages use <br /> or some other HTML notation.

+If you really want to do this let me know and I'll update the plugin so it can be used in this way.

 == Screenshots ==

 No screenshots.